 Most women in Africa struggle to make ends meet not because they don’t work hard enough — they work sunup to sundown, trying to sell fuel or purchasing a few items from the market to sell in their village, or doing neighbors’ washing, or selling whatever food they grow in their garden — but because they don’t receive fair wages or fair opportunities.

-Below are a few examples of how women are using the microloan program to support themselves
+Below are a few examples of how women in Uganda are using the microloan program to support themselves

 Jessica Naikoba invested her money in a goat which has now given birth to a male kid.